peppelinux/SQL4students/README_SETUP.md

 ## Troubleshooting:
 #### ERROR 1698 OR 1044 OR 1045

-I you have experiencing problems to connect as user: root on your MariaDB server.
+I you have experiencing problems to connect as user root on your MariaDB server this could be helpfull
 ````
 sudo mysql -u root
 use mysql;